nod0n/calamares_wiki/Develop-Guide.md

 To start it in `gdb`:
 ```
 $ sudo gdb ./calamares
-(gdb) r -d
+(gdb) run -d
 ```
 When running Calamares with the `-d` parameter, it will also pick up a `settings.conf` placed in the `build` directory (if present), and it will show the debug information interface in the bottom left area of the main window.
+In a system with no Calamares configuration installed (e.g. a development VM, or a live CD which doesn't use Calamares yet), you will need to copy `settings.conf` from the top-level source directory into the build directory.

 ## Supported variables for CMake

+Options that influence what parts of Calamares are built:

+* `WITH_KF5Crash` - improved crash reporting, compatible with Dr. Konqui.
+  Default is true.
 * `WITH_PYTHON` - if this is set to false, the Python module interface will not be built.
 Default is true.
+(Python is optional, but strongly recommended)
+* `WITH_PYTHONQT` - if this is set to false, the PythonQT module interface will bot be built.
+Default is true.
+(PythonQt is optional)
-* `SKIP_MODULES` - takes a space-separated list of module names that should not be built even if present in `src/modules` (e.g. `cmake -DSKIP_MODULES="partition mount umount welcome" ..`).
+* `SKIP_MODULES` - takes a space-separated list of module names that should not be built even if present in `src/modules`.
 Default is empty.
+  For example,  `cmake -DSKIP_MODULES="partition mount umount welcome" ..` builds Calamares without partitioning, mounting or the welcome module.
+  Some modules automatically disable themselves if their dependencies are not found.
+Disabled modules are listed at the end of CMake's output.
+* `BUILD_TESTING` - if this is set to true, then test-applications and tools are built, along with the main Calamares executable and modules.
+Default is true.
+The test-applications are not installed or packaged, and can be found in the build directory (for testing purposes).

+Options that influence where Calamares is installed:
+* `CMAKE_INSTALL_PREFIX` can be set to a prefix where Calamares and its tools will be installed.
+By default, Calamares follows the GNU InstallDirs conventions.
+* `KDE_INSTALL_USE_QT_SYS_PATHS` if set to true, prefers to install to Qt paths rather than system paths.

 # Quick deployment script